moltenform/labs_youthful_projects/src/benmidi/bmidirender/readme.txt

 Copyright (C) Ben Fisher, 2009.
 GPL v2. http://b3nf.com/codepages/bmidi/mtowave
 Uses timidity++, a software synthesizer, Masanao Izumo, GPL v2.
-Uses sfubar, released in the public domain, Ben Collver.
+Uses pysf, released in the public domain, Ben Collver.

 About:
 	bmidi to wave can be used: